 The group owns two properties in Mriehel, Centris I and Centris II.
 Throughout this financial year Centris I has seen a 100% occupancy level throughout.
 Tenants within the building operate in various industries, mainly within the banking (46%), financial services (23%), creative marketing (10%) and medical aesthetics (9%).
-As from July 2021, new tenants moved in in Centris II and by the end of the year 40% of the available space was contracted.
+As from July 2021, new tenants moved in in Centris II and by the end of the year 82% of the available space was contracted.

 All contracts entered by the company are for periods between 2 and 15 years.
 Moreover, 88% of the contracts in terms of rental income are for periods with a remaining term of over 6 years.
 The contracts also stipulate a yearly increase in rent payable by the tenants in line with the inflation index.
-During the year under review, the company generated total rental income from its investment properties at Mriehel and Gzira of € 838,485 (2020: € 672,227).
+During the year under review, the company generated total rental income from its investment properties at Mriehel and Gzira of €1,218,986 (2021: € 838,485).

-With respect to the other properties owned by the group, the Swieqi property has now been completed and is now 100% occupied with long-term lets.
+With respect to the other properties owned by the group, the Swieqi property is complete and is 100% occupied with long-term lets.
 Similarly, the Gzira properties have been 100% occupied throughout the year.

 In 2019, the group obtained funding through MTF Prospects by means of an issue of €6,000,000 4.75% Secured Callable Bonds due between 2026 and 2029.
-In accordance with its company admission document, these Bond funds are being used to finance the projects of the group.
+In accordance with its company admission document, these Bond funds have been used to finance the projects of the group.

 The group has experienced an increase in its administrative and finance costs.
-This is due to the fact in view of IAS 23, Borrowing Costs, such expenses are now being expensed directly to profit and loss instead of being capitalised since now all properties are available to be operated.
+This is mainly due to the application of IAS 23, Borrowing Costs, whereby such costs are now being expensed directly to the statement of comprehensive income instead of being capitalised asall properties are now operational.

-The company has undertaken a revaluation exercise at the end of the year under review, recognising gains arising from increases in fair value of investment property.
-As a result, total equity as at the end of the year for the company amounted to $\in$ 15.283,303 (2020: $\in$ 14,916,189) while the total equity of the Group amounted to $\in$ 15,287,290 (2020: $\in$ 14,919,237).
+The company has undertaken a revaluation exercise during the financial year end 2020, recognising gains arising from increases in fair value of investment property.
+As a result, total equity as at the end of the year for the company amounted to €16,407,637 (2021: €15,283,303) while the total equity of the Group amounted to €16,412,574 (2021: €15,287,290).